Lewis - Let's write intricate simulators!

 Lewis is a Python framework for simulating hardware devices.
-It is compatible with both Python 2 and 3.
+It is compatible with Python 3.6 or higher.

 Lewis was previously named “Plankton” but, due to a package with the same name on PyPI, we decided to rename the project.